-France has liberalised its electricity and natural-gas sectors progressively to comply with EU directives, eliminating the monopoly rights of the two state companies, EDF and GDF.
+France has liberalised its electricity and natural-gas sectors progressively to comply with EU directives, eliminating the monopoly rights of the two state companies, Électricité de France (EDF) and Gaz de France (GDF).
 As a result, high government ownership of energy companies has somewhat diminished in recent years.
 Further actions taken included the unbundling of the transmission and distribution networks of natural gas and electricity, the introduction of negotiation of third-party access to underground storage of natural gas, and the establishment of both a regulator, the Commission de Régulation de l'Énergie (CRE), and a mediator to protect electricity and gas consumers.

-The oil industry has been private since the state sold its share of the international oil company, Total, was completed in the late 1990s.
+The oil industry has been private since the state divested from the shares of its then international oil company, Total, completed in the late 1990s.
 A number of other private companies, many of them foreign-based multinationals, are also active in the French refining, distribution, and marketing businesses.
 Despite efforts to liberalise the electricity sector, EDF and its subsidiaries still account for the bulk of power generation, transmission, and distribution.
 This is reflected by low consumer-switching rates (less than 10%), although electricity consumers in France have been able to choose their supplier since 2000.
-Similarly, Engie (formerly GDF Suez) remains the dominant player in the natural-gas market, importing the bulk of the country's gas needs.
-Engie and other incumbent gas suppliers have retained most of the retail market (74% of residential customers and 59% of non-residential customers (but only 33% of non-residential consumption as of December 2017).
+Similarly, Engie (formerly GDF Suez) remains the dominant player in the natural-gas market, importing the bulk of the country's gas needs, mainly from Norway, Russia, Algeria and Nigeria.
+Engie and other historical gas suppliers have retained most of the retail market (79% of residential customers and 78% of non-residential customers in September 2018, but only 68% of non-residential consumption).